Canada Unveils Investment Plan to Bolster AI Sector and Create Jobs

 The cornerstone of the investment is a $2 billion allocation to build and provide access to cutting-edge computing capabilities and technological infrastructure for Canada’s renowned AI researchers, start-ups, and scale-ups.
 This investment underscores the government’s commitment to building a robust AI ecosystem.
 It aims to attract global investment, nurture top talent, and help Canadian businesses compete internationally.

 Additionally, the government is earmarking $200 million in support through Canada’s Regional Development Agencies to accelerate AI adoption in critical sectors such as agriculture, clean technology, healthcare, and manufacturing.
-This funding aims to bolster AI start-ups, facilitate the development of innovative AI applications, and drive economic growth across various industries.
+This funding aims to bolster AI start-ups.
+It will also facilitate the development of innovative AI applications and drive economic growth across various industries.

 Recognizing the potential disruption AI may bring to certain sectors, the government is allocating $100 million to the NRC IRAP AI Assist Program.
-This initiative will aid small and medium-sized businesses in scaling up and increasing productivity by adopting new AI solutions, thus positioning them to thrive in the AI-driven economy.
+This initiative will aid small and medium-sized businesses in scaling up and increasing productivity by adopting new AI solutions.
+As a result, these businesses will be better positioned to thrive in the AI-driven economy.

 Supporting Workers and Citizens